gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 printer.In = baseComplementer.OutChan()
 ````

-Do you see how the syntax now looks exactly like single-value assignments while in practice it is not sending any actual data yet, but just setting up a "channel-powered dataflow network", through which we can later stream data indefinitely from the network's inputs to its outputs.
+Do you see how the syntax now looks exactly like single-value assignments while in practice it is not sending any actual data yet, but just setting up a "channel-powered data flow network", through which we can later stream data indefinitely from the network's inputs to its outputs.
 The undersigned thinks this is neat indeed.

 Finally, to compile and run the program above, just execute it by piping some FASTA file content through it, like this:
 ````bash